jgazeau/shadocs/exampleSite/content/english/_index.md

       "onbeforechange": "toggleSidebar(false,true);toggleExtendMenu(true);"
     },{
       "title": "Multilingual",
-      "intro": "The multilingual button provides access to the several translations of the current page.<br><i>NB: This button is only visible if a translation exists for the current page.</i>", "element": "getFirstVisibleElement('#langsSelector, #langsSelectorExtend');",
+      "intro": "The multilingual button provides access to the several translations of the current page.<br><i>NB: This button is only visible if a translation page exists for the current page.</i>", "element": "getFirstVisibleElement('#langsSelector, #langsSelectorExtend');",
       "position": "left",
       "onbeforechange": "toggleSidebar(false,true);toggleExtendMenu(true);"